 Artist in residence Josef Špaček is looking forward to returning to the Netherlands

 Czech violinist and former child prodigy Josef Špaček won many awards and was concertmaster of the Czech Philharmonic Orchestra for ten years.
-On Dec.
-8 and 10, he will solo in Beethoven's Violin Concerto.
+On May 3, he will solo in Berg's Heavenly Violin Concerto.

 Josef Špaček (1986) has never before been a guest at the Residentie Orkest, but next season he can be frequently admired as artist in residence of the Residentie Orkest, Royal Conservatoire The Hague and Amare .
 The violinist expects much from the collaboration: 'It is a comprehensive role and that I get to present myself here in such a diverse way is quite an honor.
 Both the orchestra and the hall are strangers, I look forward to our acquaintance.'